 We use a variety of resources to support our maths teaching and extra support is offered to those children who require it.

 For further details of our maths curriculum, click here

 Teachers assess the children on an ongoing basis and complete the online teacher assessment spreadsheet used across school.
 The children are tested at the end of each year using the NfER Maths Tests.
 The tests support the class teacher in their end-of-year assessment.

 Lessons in English follow the pattern of reading into writing, whereby the language features and organisation of a text is analysed to form a success criteria to develop the children’s writing.
 A variety of text types are covered across each year group, featuring both fiction and non-fiction genres.

 English is taught every day in every class for at least one hour per day, as well as extra cross curricular writing in other subjects.
 Guided Reading is taught outside the English lesson in Key Stage 1 and for SEN children only in Key Stage 2.
 Additionally, reading and comprehension skills are taught and assessed during a standalone comprehension lesson in Years 2-6 each week and an additional comprehension session takes place in Key Stage 2 each week.
-Talk for Writing is used across the whole school, as well as appropriate drama and speaking and listening activities.
-Weekly SPAG (spelling, punctuation and grammar) sessions are taught across the school to ensure the high expectations of the new curriculum are covered.
+Weekly SPAG (spelling, punctuation and grammar) sessions are taught across the school every week.

 Learning to read is one of the most important skills that your child will learn.
 The more support and encouragement that you can offer your child, the more likely that he or she will progress with enthusiasm and ease.
 We use a wide range of books from various publishers including Oxford Reading Tree, Rigby Star, Big Cat and Project X. All books have been banded so that they have clear reading age expectations.